BenjaminPlanterose/UMtools/README.md

 ## Quickly importing phenotypes with GEOquery

-GEOquery allows to parse phenotypes from the GEO database in minimum number of lines of code:
+In addition, GEOquery allows to parse phenotypes from the GEO database in minimum number of lines of code:

 ```r
 setwd('/media/ben/DATA/Ben/1_evCpGs/data/aging_children/GSE104812_RAW/')